remievraere/BJTU-GDI/README.md

 ## Gameworld

-The design level change according to the level, every one have it's own specificity.
+The design level change according to the level, each one have it's own specificity.